fails-components/webtransport/readme.md

 If you are running the install as root, you need to use `--unsafe-perm` as flag.
 Installing the package requires a full building environment including clang-9, perl6, golang,  ninja-build and protobuf-compiler and protobuf headers.
 See the `Dockerfile` or `Dockerfile.development` for required debian packages.
-This should work for linux and Mac OS X. Windows is not supported, since cmake.js only works with msvc and some libraries require clang, I recommend a Docker container instead.
+This should work for linux and Mac OS X. Windows is currently not supported, since cmake.js only works with msvc and some libraries require clang, I recommend a Docker container instead.
 Of course,  PR for patches and for compiling instructions and necessary changes are welcome for all possible environments.

 Warning the build time takes more than 10 minutes!

 In the directory `test` you find a simple echo server code.
 That answers to a series of WebTransport echos.
 Furthermore some example browser code and finally a unit test of the library including certificate generation.

-In the directory `certs` some scripts for generating test certificates, originally taken from chromium, libquiche project are provided.
-However the certicate generation code in the unit test is recommended.

 When testing remember you might need to start chromium based browser with certain flags to accept your http/3 certificate with errors, e.g.:
 ```